 Nothing beats a glass of this cool refreshing Honeydew Sago Dessert with coconut milk on…

-Bubur Cha Cha is a popular Malaysian dessert consisting of a medley of sweet potatoes, taro, tapioca flour jelly, and sago in a sweet coconut sauce flavored with pandan.
+Bubur Cha Cha is a popular Malaysian dessert consisting of a medley of sweet potatoes, taro, tapioca flour jelly, and sago in a pandan flavored sweet coconut sauce.
 Sometimes black eyed peas, plantain, and even durian are added to the mix.
 This delicious and fragrant dessert is normally eaten in the afternoon or during tea time.

 Gula Melaka is made from the sap of the coconut palm.
 The sap is boiled until it thickens and poured into bamboo tubes to solidify.
 It has a dark brown color and is often used in desserts.
 Sago pearls are made from the starch of the sago palm.
 While tapioca pearls are very similar, sago pearls tend to hold their shape better when cooked.
 These two ingredients combined wonderfully in another very popular dessert known as Sago Gula Melaka which inspired my Ebony n Ivory Dessert.